s2l1/Headless-Samourai-Dojo/README.md

 * a backend modules with an API accessible as a static Tor hidden service,
 * a maintenance tool accessible through a Tor web browser.

-This setup will be running bitcoind externally, versus leaving the default option enabled where bitcoind runs inside Dojo.
+This setup will be running bitcoind externally, versus leaving the default option enabled where Bitcoin runs in Docker.
 I have chosen this setup which requires a little more work because it is faster than waiting for a full blockchain sync with ODROID N2.
 First I must say thanks to @hashamadeus @laurentmt @PuraVlda from the Dojo Telegram chat.
 Also thank you to @stadicus and Burcak Baskan for the Raspibolt guide and the Dojo Pi4 guide.
 This is a compiled trial and error effort of myself trying to chop together guides, and a lot of help from the Dojo chat.
 ```
 Sources:
 Dojo Docs - https://github.com/Samourai-Wallet/samourai-dojo/blob/master/doc/DOCKER_setup.md#first-time-setup